sindresorhus/ky/readme.md

 Type: `Function[]`<br>
 Default: `[]`

 This hook enables you to read and optionally modify the response.
-The hook function receives a clone of the response, normalized input, and normalized options as arguments.
+The hook function receives normalized input, options, and a clone of the response as arguments.
 The return value of the hook function will be used by Ky as the response object if it's an instance of [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).

+Note that the argument order has changed in non-backward compatible way since [#163](https://github.com/sindresorhus/ky/pull/163).

 ```js
 import ky from 'ky';